ioccc-src/winner/2012/README.md

     When you see this program in action, you too will very likely say [wow](http://bit.ly/R6ALpK) as we did!

-But don't ignore the other winners!
+But don't ignore the other winning entries!
 There are games, utilities, eye candy, calculators and graphical tools to explore.

 This year, Yusuke Endoh won with two entries, one of which (endoh1) won the special Honorable mention award.
 Eight of the winning entries were from people who won in previous years.

-This year we had a number of winners from Asia.
-We saw our second winner from China and first from Korea.
+This year we had a number of authors from Asia.
+We saw our second authors from China and first from Korea.
 We are pleased to see outstanding entries from areas of the world that have not been active in past contests.
 Will we see an upswing of entries from South America, Africa and Antarctica next year? :-)